secSandman/green_app_demo/complete/README.md

 The app includes a .SH script that can be executed as user data or by ansible within the java folder.
 This will update the applicaiton.properties file with your ec2 server IP

+Remeber this app is non production.
+If your were interested in using this app then remove the.sh files and instead use the Appspec.yml SOURCE option and modidy the Java classes and Files accordingly.
+Cheers.

 The app utilizes Java 1.8, Spring Boot, Tomcat Servlet and Bootstrap to quickly deploy a MVC model with Static content.

 └── src